For Developers and Housing Purveyors

 Affordable and Senior For-Sale Housing

-If you are interested in refinancing or selling your affordable unit, please call the Housing Information Line at (805) 583-6779 or e-mail Housing staff regarding ownership loan refinancing and subordination.
+For the existing program participants, if you are interested in refinancing or selling your affordable unit, please call the Housing Information Line at (805) 583-6779 or e-mail Housing staff regarding ownership loan refinancing and subordination.

 Homebuyer Assistance Resources